George Champlin Mason Jr.: Career

 With his strong interest in history, it is not surprising that after his father's death, Mason began to pursue commissions that involved historical preservation.
 Indeed, after 1895, it is thought that he did almost no original design work of the kind he had done while partnered with his father.
 His most extensive preservationist efforts were in Newport and Philadelphia.
 In Newport, he restored a monument to Admiral de Ternay at Trinity Episcopal Church in 1872, and in 1884 he restored the Sabbatarian Meeting House, which had been built in 1730 as a Seventh Day Baptist Church, installing tension rods to correct walls that had gone out of vertical alignment.
 He also encouraged the Newport Historical Society to buy the church for its headquarters, and it became the society's first headquarters and remains part of its complex today.
 He fought against a proposal to demolish the Old Brick Market, which had been built in 1760, on grounds of the quality of its design by the early American architect Peter Harrison.
 In this latter effort, he became one of the first architectural preservationists to argue from primarily aesthetic rather than purely historical grounds, and he has been called the first professional restoration architect in the United States.
 Thanks in part to Mason's efforts, Old Brick Market was saved and now houses the Museum of Newport History.

-In 1895 to 1896, Mason restored the Senate Chamber in Congress Hall in Philadelphia, an initiative launched by The Colonial Dames of America.
+In 1895 to 1896, Mason restored the Senate Chamber in Congress Hall in Philadelphia, an initiative launched by The National Society of the Colonial Dames of America.

 He died in Ardmore, Pennsylvania, in 1924.
 He is buried in the Laurel Hill Cemetery in Philadelphia.